vaibhav-k/Dengue-Prediction-ML/README.md

 Dengue severity prediction using machine learning.

-Analysed
+Analysed -
 * 5' and 3' UTR sequences
 * Metadata (both genotype sorted, for all 4 genotypes, and genotype independent)
 * Proteins (both independently as well as all 11 combined, for all 4 genotypes)

-Protein sequences are available for-
+Protein sequences are available for -
 * 2K
 * Capsid
 * Envelope